lo1tuma/eslint-plugin-mocha/docs/rules/valid-suite-description.md

-# Match suite descriptions against a pre-configured regular expression
+# Match suite descriptions against a pre-configured regular expression (valid-suite-description)

 This rule enforces the suite descriptions to follow the desired format.